 Nothing for it, Grod sighed to himself and knelt before the Ensign.

 Besides, the kid’s got worse problems than I do if he is married to Arialliana.

-“I-uh-the Ensign accepts the token-words of the brave Banner-Sergeant,” the kid swallowed in disgust before adding, “His apology is accepted and he may join this table for…”
+“I-uh-the Ensign accepts the token-words of the brave Banner-Sergeant,” the kid swallowed in disgust before adding, “my forgiveness is granted and he may join this table for…”

 Grod sighed and followed.
 Honestly, he didn’t go looking for trouble.
 He really didn’t.
 It just seemed to come his way.